What can I help you with?

 "netlink: read: too many netlink events.
 Need to resynchronize platform cache"

-The message has no functional impact and may be ignored.
+The message has no functional impact and can be safely ignored.

 Workaround: N/A